D.H.E. 45 (injection)

-Dihydroergotamine injection is used to treat a migraine or cluster headache attack.
-This medication will only treat a headache that has already begun.
-It will not prevent headaches or reduce the number of attacks.
+D.H.E.
+45 is an ergot alkaloid medicine that is used to treat a migraine or cluster headache attack.
+D.H.E.
+45 will not prevent headaches or reduce the number of attacks.

-a history of heart disease, angina (chest pain), blood circulation problems, or history of a heart attack or stroke;
+heart disease, chest pain (angina), coronary artery disease, a history of a heart attack or stroke;

 uncontrolled high blood pressure;